Atorudibo-Seth1/Data-Analyst-Projects/SQL Projects/Bike Inventory(SQL)/AnalysisReport.md

 After browsing through the data, some interesting question groupings that can provide clarity initially came to my mind:
 1. Sales and Revenue Analysis
 2. Product and Inventory Analysis
-3. Customer Behavior and Order Analysis
+3. Customer Behaviour and Order Analysis
 4. Staff and Store Analysis
 5. Product Category and Brand Analysis

-**N.B**: More questions wered be added and answered when the data is queried
+**N.B**: More questions were added and answered when the data is queried

 ### Skills Demonstrated
 ---